 Essentially, cloud-based authoring tools function as a place for your courses to live while you design them.

 These platforms cut out the more tedious design aspects and help you create personalized, professional courses tailored to what you want to share.

-Now that we’ve gone over what cloud-based authoring tools are and how they’re supposed to work, read on to discover some pros and cons of using one for creating your online course.
+Now that I’ve gone over what cloud-based authoring tools are and how they’re supposed to work, read on to discover some pros and cons of using one for creating your online course.